naasking/Dynamics.NET/README.md

 	}

-Arrays are technically also their own kind in .NET, but I handle them as simply another generic type, like List<T>.
+Arrays are technically also their own kind in .NET, but I handle them as simply another generic type, like List&lt;T&gt;.

-So if you're doing any kind of computation on dynamic types, like program analysis, code generation, etc., then you can use the set of System.Type.Kind() extension method overloads to extract the kinds, and the System.Type.Apply() overloads to construct types of the needed kinds:
+So if you're doing any kind of computation on dynamic types, like program analysis, code generation, etc., then you can use the set of System.Type.Kind() extension method overloads to extract the kinds, and the Dynamics.Kind.Apply(System.Type) overloads to construct types of the needed kinds:

     var simpleType = typeof(int).Kind();	// Type
 	var typeapp = typeof(List<int>).Kind();	// Application